TURuibo/CauTabBench/data/README.md

-This is the directory for saving benchmark datasets.
+This is the directory for benchmark datasets.

-The benchmark data for training baseline methods are availabel at https://drive.google.com/file/d/19z_D0emnoikC5rzdCKNSHpihfblnhL3T/view?usp=sharing
+The benchmark data for training baseline methods in the paper are availabel at https://drive.google.com/file/d/19z_D0emnoikC5rzdCKNSHpihfblnhL3T/view?usp=sharing